hikeventures/hikeventures.github.io/_posts/2016-07-17-Zeiss-Batis.markdown

 ---
 layout: post
-title: Zeiss Batis 25mm and Sony A7 Test - The best combo for outdoor photography?
+title: Zeiss Batis 25mm and Sony A7 Test - The best wide-angle lens for outdoor photography?
 date: '2016-07-17 12:00:20 +0200'
 description: Some thoughts about the Zeiss Batis 25mm
 category: best